damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 >   * URL: [https://console.cloud.google.com/start](https://console.cloud.google.com/start)
 > * Clone the [kubernetes-gitlab-demo](https://gitlab.com/gitlab-org/kubernetes-gitlab-demo) for use.
 > * Delete any previous [Container clusters](https://console.cloud.google.com/kubernetes/list) that you may have created.
-> * [Reset cookie](chrome://settings/cookies) that [blocks issue board default list prompt](https://www.dropbox.com/s/knwdvnkuholo2xd/Screenshot%202016-10-14%2011.11.39.png?dl=0) by copy pasting the first url in the browser, searching for tanukionline, and deleting all those cookies.
+> * [Reset cookie](chrome://settings/cookies) that [blocks issue board default list prompt](https://www.dropbox.com/s/knwdvnkuholo2xd/Screenshot%202016-10-14%2011.11.39.png?dl=0) by copy pasting the first url in the browser, searching for the domain you will be using for the domain, and deleting all those cookies.
 You can also go there via settings, clicking on Content settings, then All cookies and side data.
 > * Disable desktop notifications (on a Mac, top-right corner, option click)
 > * Open up new browser window so the audience doesn’t see all your other open tabs.
 > * Consider just sharing web browser window so the audience isn’t distracted by notes or other windows.